 Norman writes, “anyone who knew Gein, skinning aside, described him as the kindest person they knew.
 Everyone was genuinely shocked when they found out exactly what his wardrobe and furniture were made out of.”

 As an activist fighting the gender industry, I am often asked, “but do you know any "trans" people?”

-Donovan Cleckley, in a recent and wonderful piece of reporting on trans widows, describes the experiences of @transwidows.
-Discussing the sexual relationships with males who exhibit autogynephilia, she calls the psycho-sexual gas-lighting these men play out with their wives, “topping from the bottom.”
-“The man with autogynephilia more often than not has a fantasy of being submissive and, to indulge in this fantasy, has to rope in the only person available- his wife- who is usually varying degrees of unwilling.
+Donovan Cleckley, in a recent and excellent piece of reporting on trans widows, describes the experiences of @transwidows.
+Discussing the sexual relationships with males who exhibit autogynephilia, she calls the psycho-sexual gas-lighting these men play out with their wives “topping from the bottom.”
+“The man with autogynephilia, more often than not, has a fantasy of being submissive and, to indulge in this fantasy, has to rope in the only person available- his wife- who is usually varying degrees of unwilling.
 He then sets all of the parameters of the encounter and acts out submission, persuading and coercing his wife to take the supposedly dominant role,” explains @transwidows.

-To submit to being the illusory “top” in the sexual role play of autogynephilia amped up and driven by the capitalist marketplace, is to be gaslit into believing capitalism doesn’t have the upper hand.
-Autogynephila is the perfect manifestation of a market that has colonized and used all of the natural world for itself.
-That market is now coming for human sex - specifically, as usual, women’s sexual reproductive capacities.
-It is playing dress up while it does so, being very charming and kind, very inclusive, while it lays in wait to make us into a nice coverlet for the sofa.
+To submit to being the illusory “top” in the sexual role play of autogynephilia amped-up and driven by the capitalist marketplace is to be gaslit into believing capitalism doesn’t have the upper hand.
+Autogynephilia is the perfect manifestation of a market that has colonized and used all of the natural world for itself.
+That market is now coming for human sex - precisely, as usual, women’s sexual reproductive capacities.
+It is playing dress-up while it does so, being very charming and kind, very inclusive, while it lays in wait to make us into a lovely coverlet for the sofa.

 This research depends on the generosity of readers.
 If you like what you are reading on the 11th-hour blog, please consider a donation or paid subscription in support.
 Use this link for donations.
 Thank you.